FOSSEE/eSim/Ubuntu/README.md

 eSim Installer (Ubuntu OS)
 ====

-It contains the documentation to packaging eSim and making binaries for distribution.
+It contains the documentation to package eSim for Ubuntu OS.

 > Note: If planning to freeze the eSim source code for a target platform (Ubuntu OS), then refer this [documentation](executable.md).
+Remember to update the installer script to work with this executable!

 ## How to package eSim for Ubuntu OS?